zikula/core/src/docs/DynamicConfigDumper.md

 ```

 As you see, the available languages need to be inserted dynamically, as the user might install additional languages
-after the he installed Zikula.
+after he installed Zikula.
 The configuration can be changed using the following PHP call:

 ```php
 $configDumper->setConfiguration('jms_i18n_routing',